philipp-baumann/simplerspec-pedometron-article/README.md

 # Hands-on

 Now we are ready to proceed to the fundamentals of the package.
+We use the example data set from my MSc thesis.
 First, let’s load required packages.
 The tidyverse is optional, so if you feel it is not required you won’t need to load it.

 ``` r
 # Load required packages